openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-yum.rst

 #############

 Now that you've installed OpenVINO Runtime, you're ready to run your own machine learning applications!
-Learn more about how to integrate a model in OpenVINO applications by trying out the following ../../../learn-openvino/interactive-tutorials-python:
+Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials:

-* Try the `C++ Quick Start Example <../../../learn-openvino/openvino-samples/get-started-demos.html>`_ for step-by-step instructions on building and running a basic image classification C++ application.
+* Try the :doc:`C++ Quick Start Example <../../../learn-openvino/openvino-samples/get-started-demos>`
+  for step-by-step instructions on building and running a basic image classification C++ application.

   .. image:: https://user-images.githubusercontent.com/36741649/127170593-86976dc3-e5e4-40be-b0a6-206379cd7df5.jpg